vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 };
 ```

-In the `buildTL` function we have wrote what has been described above (I explained more about this function is **Notes** section at the end).
+In the `buildTL` function, we wrote what has been described above (I explained more about this function in the **Notes** section at the end).
 Thus we have solved our original problem.
-I have intentionally left out case where we have escape characters in `Literal`s cause it may introduce too much complexity.
+I have intentionally left out the case where we  escaped characters in `Literal`s because it may introduce too much complexity.

 I could have shown the final solution & explained it and as consequence this tutorial would have been much shorter.
 But it would remove the learning experience from it.
 I had lot of fun writing this and discovered my solution at Step 5 was wrong so I had to rewrite.
 I hope there are no other glaring bugs.
-I encourage start writing your blog.
+I encourage you to start writing your own blog.
 I firmly believe that trying to teach others is very good way to understand a subject deeply that you may or may have been familiar with.

-Next I hope to tackle a bit more challenging problem of converting ES5 style React.createClass to ES6 style *class* syntax for React components.
+Next I hope to tackle more challenging problems of converting ES5 style React.createClass to ES6 style *class* syntax for React components.
 This is already a solved problem.
 This problem is interesting to me because it has lot of unique constraints which I hope to explain.
-The codemod is already available on this [react-codemod](react-codemod) repository.
+The codemod is already available in this [react-codemod](react-codemod) repository.
 But I think this is problem may not appeal to everybody so I am open to suggestions.

 Thanks for reading!
 If you have any suggestions and comments, tweet me at [@vramana](https://twitter.com/vramana).